93% of Indian workers excited to use generative AI: Salesforce

 The industry indexing the highest for AI skills is travel and tourism; however, even in this industry, only 67 per cent use AI skills today.
 Outside this sector, the number drops further.
 21 per cent of those in the public sector and 25 per cent of those in healthcare report they use AI skills in their day-to-day role.

 The path forward is upskilling.
-All Indian workers surveyed believe businesses should prioritsze AI skills in their employee development strategy.
+All Indian workers surveyed believe businesses should prioritse AI skills in their employee development strategy.

 As a result of the rise in AI and automation, Indian employees say data security and ethical AI and automation skills will become increasingly more important in the workplace.
 When asked what soft skills are likely be more important as a result, employees ranked customer relationship and creative skills as the highest, said the report.